frePPLe/frepple/doc/integration-guide/openbravo-connector.rst

 	 :alt: Import from openbravo

 * | **From the command line.**
-  | The frepplcel command is useful when you want to run the interface
+  | The frepplectl command is useful when you want to run the interface
     automatically, e.g. with a cron job.
   | Issue one of the commands below.
 The second command runs an incremental
     import of the Openbravo objects that have been changed in the last 7 days.